Compliance

 Ensuring Rigorous Compliance

 Kajima has established the "Kajima Group Code of Conduct " as a base of compliance programs.
 In all aspects of our activities, it is necessary that all directors, officers, and employees to act in conformity with its corporate ethics.
-We inform directors, officers, and employees from a wide range of perspectives that all endeavors are predicated on thorough compliance, thereby raising awareness to compliance and enhancing measures against legal and regulatory risks.
+We inform directors, officers, and employees from a broad perspectives that all activities are founded on strict compliance, thereby raising awareness of compliance and strengthening measures against legal risks.

-To implement the compliance framework, cases concerning compliance and risks, along with disciplinary and whistleblowing cases, are reported and confirmed at the Compliance and Risk Management Committee as needed.
-Results of deliberations conducted by the Committee are reported periodically to the Board of Directors through the Committee, whereas important matters are reported on an individual basis.
+To implement the compliance framework, cases concerning compliance and risks, along with disciplinary and whistleblowing cases, are reported and reviewed at the Compliance and Risk Management Committee as needed.
+Results of deliberations conducted by the Committee are reported periodically to the Board of Directors through the Committee, whereas important matters are reported individually.
 The Board of Directors supervises the status of compliance based on these reports.

 The Handbook for Practical Application of the Kajima Group Code of Conduct